Empirical Bayes for Data Integration: Introduction

 Data integration is the task of combining multiple datasets or sources of information into a single analysis.
 It has the potential to improve inference and/or predictions, particularly in settings where data are scarce relative to the problem's complexity (number of parameters, models or questions being considered).
 This is a standard statistical problem that is receiving renewed attention within the context of transfer learning.
 Therein, one wishes to transfer findings obtained from a setting where one has large or cheaply obtained data, to another setting where data are scarcer or costlier.
 We discuss the role of empirical Bayes methodology for data integration.
 In contrast to parameter estimation or prediction problems, which have been better studied, we focus on structural learning.
 By structural learning we refer to model selection tasks where one seeks to learn about structural features of the data-generating truth, say whether a parameter is zero, and we use variable selection as a canonical example.

 There are two main scenarios where one may seek to integrate data, illustrated in Figure \ref{fig:plate}.
 The first (left panel) is when one has full access to multiple datasets.
-For example, one wishes to study multiple cancer types, and one has a separate dataset for each cancer type.
-Or, one has data from multiple schools and wants to learn common traits for low academic performance.
+For example, one has a separate dataset for multiple cancer types, or for multiple schools.
 We refer to this scenario as {\it data integration with full data}.
 There is a well-developed literature for this setting.
-A popular approach is to use hierarchical models that share information across datasets, see for instance \cite{gelman:2007} for a monograph on mixed effects models.
+A popular approach is to use hierarchical models that share information across datasets, see for instance \cite{gelman:2007} for a monograph.
 For data integration in covariance models see \cite{avalospacheco:2022,chandra:2024}, in clustering see \cite{lock:2013} and in functional data analysis see \cite{yang_jingjing:2015}.
 See also \cite{jacob:2017,nott:2023} and references therein for data integration strategies when the assumed model is misspecified.